-Buses currently service Renmark, Paringa, Berri, Winkie, Monash, Barmera and Glossop areas.
+Buses currently service Renmark, Paringa, Berri, Winkie, Monash, Barmera, Glossop, Waikerie, Loveday and now Loxton areas.
 Please advise if you are considering this service.
 Buses are an additional cost, added to your fee payment.

 We believe in a transformative approach to wrongdoing rather than extensive punitive punishments.
 Our aim is to mentor students in their decision-making, promote learning from mistakes and ultimately, see genuine change and repentance.

 If a student behaves or speaks in a manner that disrespects, harms, insults or unduly distracts or impedes others, they are given opportunity to take responsibility, make an apology and/or correct themselves.
 If this action or speech continues, they are warned and eventually removed from the learning environment or playground to consider how to improve their choices.
 A suitable consequence will then be determined if required.